How to Prevent Employee Turnover During the Holidays

 Why does turnover spike in the New Year?

-There are plenty of reasons turnover tends to increase in January: it’s when most organizations ramp up hiring, some people wait for their year-end bonuses before leaving, and many want to enjoy the holidays before starting their new job search.
+There are plenty of reasons turnover tends to increase in January: it’s when most organizations ramp up hiring, some people wait for their year-end bonuses before leaving, and many want to celebrate the holidays before starting their new job search.

 Additionally, employees may use the new year to reinvent themselves with a new role, or, depending on the type of business, seasonal workers may be moving on as expected.
 Employees often think about new opportunities at the end of the calendar year, but when it comes to transitioning jobs, movement can be slow until Q1.